 - This could be considered for a patient who was peri-arrest with a high suspicion for pulmonary embolism.

-- This can occur in COVID-19.
+- There are some reports of purpura fulminans occuring in COVID-19.
 Diagnosis is clinical based on characteristic appearance of the extremities as well as laboratory derangements (e.g. marked elevation of D-dimer).

 glycemic control & diabetes